Our Favorite Chomp & Chew Toys

 A few important safety precautions:

-• Digestive Health=Chew toys tend to be rich and high calorie, which can cause some gas or soft stool in some dogs, especially younger ones.
+Digestive Health=Some of the chew toys dogs love most may initially cause some gas or soft stool in some dogs, especially younger ones.
 The first couple of times you give this to your dog, it is smart to limit chewing to 5 mins.

-• Emergencies=If you are concerned that your dog may have swallowed a large piece of this, or any type of toy, call your vet immediately.
+Emergencies=If you are concerned that your dog may have swallowed a large piece of any type of toy, call your vet immediately because intestinal blockages are life-threatening emergencies.
+Some signs of a possible intestinal issue include: vomiting, lethargy, abdominal pain and bloating, loss of appetite, straining or inability to poop, pacing, whining or hiding.

 Some of our favorite, and most relied-upon chew toys are

-• Rawhide-Free Chews: More digestible than Rawhide, we especially like brands such as Earth Animal and Smartbones.
-These need careful supervision, and definitely get pretty slimy and gross.
+Rawhide-Free Chews: More digestible than Rawhide, we especially like brands such as Earth Animal, Nothin’ To Hide and Smartbones.
+These still need careful supervision, however.

-• DIY Chomp & Chews: Carrot sticks are not universally loved by all dogs, but plenty of dogs really love the crunch!
+DIY Chomp & Chews: Carrot sticks, kale stems and green beans may not be universally loved by all dogs, but plenty of dogs really love the crunch!